Skip to main content

 Once you have logged in, you can create a new project or select a previous project to work on through the Plan Management dropdown menu.
 This window should open automatically after logging in.

-Create a new project
+Create a New Project

-Select “New Project” from the project dropdown menu.
-Then title your project in the “Project Name” box, and check/uncheck the Counties on which you want to be added to your project.
+Select "New Project" from the project dropdown menu.
+Then title your project in the "Project Name" box, and check/uncheck the Counties on which you want to be added to your project.
 If you choose to make a project that includes many counties or the entire state, note that it may take a few minutes to open.
-Once you have selected the counties you are working with for this given project, we do not recommend going back and changing these as it may cause errors in your project.
-If you would like to adjust the area you are working in, we recommend you make a new project with the appropriate counties.

 In the case that you close the Plan Management window, you can regain access by clicking the plugin's dropdown, "Draw My CA", at the toolbar at the top of QGIS.
 Then, Plan Management again.

-Please also note that we suggest you make all new projects through these described steps (Plan Management → New Project) and not through the built-in QGIS method (Project → New Project).
+We suggest you make all new projects through these described steps (Plan Management → New Project) and not through the built-in QGIS method (Project → New Project).

 Work on a Previous Project